Madame de Brinvilliers: Trial

 Madame de Sévigné, in a letter to her daughter, wrote that the Marquise's trial captured the attention of all of Paris.
 Initially when questioned the Marquise heavily feigned ignorance, neither denying or admitting the questions raised against her but rather pretended that she was not aware of any happenings around her concerning the deaths of her family and her illicit relationship with Sainte-Croix.
-Much of the early interrogation centered around the money trail between her, Sainte-Croix, and Pennautier, the Marquise's financier.
+Much of the early interrogation centred around the money trail between her, Sainte-Croix, and Pennautier, the Marquise's financier.
 Later in the trial, the Marquise denied all crimes levied against her, placing blame on her former lover Sainte-Croix.
 This lack of substantial evidence soon changed, however, from the testimony of another of the Marquise's former lovers, Jean-Baptiste Briancourt.
 Briancourt alleged that not only had the Marquise admitted to him that she poisoned her brothers and fathers, but that she and Sainte-Croix had tried to murder him as well.
 The Marquise dismissed all of Briancourt's accusations against her citing that he was a drunkard.
-She was not believed, however, and after a final interrogation it was decided that she was guilty of her crimes and she was to be tortured before finally being executed by being beheaded and then having her body burned in a public spectacle.
+She was not believed, however, and after a final interrogation it was decided that she was guilty of her crimes and she was to be tortured before finally being executed by being beheaded and then having her body burned as a public spectacle.